rebuild-123/no-limit-texas-holdem-env/README.md

 while config['epochs'] > count:
-    env.reset() # reset environment for each epoch while players.alive_players_num > 1: # count the number of players whose money is more than zero state,reward,stop,info = env.reset_for_a_cycle() # reset_for_a_cycle for each cycle
+    env.reset() # reset environment for each epoch while players.alive_players_num > 1: # count the number of players whose money is more than zero. state,reward,stop,info = env.reset_for_a_cycle() # reset_for_a_cycle for each cycle
-        while not stop: # a round is still running action = players.action(state,reward,info) # player takes state from environment and makes an action state,reward,stop,info = env.step(state,action) # the environment changes with the action from players print('\n\n')
+        while not stop: # "stop" would be True when a round stops. a cycle has four round, which ard "preflop"、"flop"、"turn" and "river". action = players.action(state,reward,info) # player takes state from environment and makes an action. state,reward,stop,info = env.step(state,action) # the environment changes with the action from players. print('\n\n')
     count += 1
 ```